mjordan/islandora_workbench_docs/docs/hooks.md

 These arguments are passed to post-action scripts automatically.
 You don't specific them when you register your scripts in your config file.
 The `scripts/entity_post_task_example.py` illustrates these arguments.

+Your scripts can find the entity ID and other information within the (raw JSON) HTTP response body.
+Using the way Python decodes JSON as an example, if the entity is a node, its nid is in `entity_json['nid'][0]['value']`; if the entity is a media, the mid is in `entity_json['mid'][0]['value']`.
+The exact location of the nid and mid may differ if your script is written in a language that decodes JSON diffferently.

 #### Running multiple scripts in one hook

 For all types of hooks, you can register multiple scripts, like this: